What does ONVIF conformance mean?

 Mandatory features of a profile are features that must be supported in order to be conformant to the profile.
 Conditional features are features that shall be implemented by an ONVIF device or ONVIF client if it supports that feature in any way, including any proprietary way.

 For example, in Profile S, video streaming is a mandatory feature for both clients and devices, but PTZ control and audio streaming features are conditional as not all cameras have these functions.
-At times, the expectation that every feature included in a Profile must be supported by conformant devices and clients has led to misconceptions about the conformance of a product.
-More information about ONVIF profiles and a quick overview of the features that are mandatory and conditional in each profile are available on the ONVIF Profile page on www.onvif.org.
+At times, the expectation that every feature included in a profile must be supported by conformant devices and clients has led to misconceptions about the conformance of a product.
+More information about ONVIF profiles and a quick overview of the features that are mandatory and conditional in each profile are available on the ONVIF Profiles page.

 How do I know if a product is officially conformant?

 Manufacturers or other vendors claiming ONVIF conformance for their products must be members of ONVIF in good standing.
 Products claiming conformance must support at least one ONVIF profile.
 Product conformance is tied to a specific firmware/software version that is registered for the product and is valid indefinitely for that product’s firmware/software version.
 To ensure an existing product is ONVIF conformant, check that the product is listed in the Conformant Products database and that the existing product’s firmware/software version matches the version listed for the product in the database.

 Are there products on the market that improperly claim ONVIF conformance?

 Like most reputable brands, ONVIF has experienced issues with improper conformance claims and fraudulent uses of its logo on products, in advertisements, sales literature or online.
 To avoid being misled, users are encouraged to verify conformance using the ONVIF Conformant Products search page, available on www.onvif.org, which is the only official source for determining whether or not a product is officially ONVIF conformant and supports one or multiple ONVIF profiles.

 Products claiming improper conformance are asked to cease claims until conformance can be met.